 BMW M3: Taking the already athletic 3 Series to another level is the M3.
 Available as either a coupe or convertible, the M3 has long been a favorite among sports car enthusiasts due to its precision handling and inspiring performance.
 Just a lot of fun to drive.

-The most recent M3 generation was introduced for the 2008 model year and has been produced through the current model.
+The fourth M3 generation was introduced for the 2008 model year and was produced through 3013.
 Offered in coupe, sedan (discontinued after 2011) and hardtop convertible body styles, there is just a single trim level.
 Under the hood is a 4.0 liter V8 engine that pumps out an impressive 414 horsepower and 295 pound-feet of torque.
 This engine is paired with a choice of the standard 6-speed manual transmission or the optional 7-speed auto/manual with paddle shifters.

 The earlier M3 generation was manufactured for the 2001 - 2006 model years (there was no 2007 M3) and was available in both convertible and coupe forms, again with only one trim level.
 Powering these M3s was a 3.2-liter incline six-cylinder engine that produced 333 horsepower and 262 lb-ft of torque.
 The standard transmission was a 6-speed manual, while some can be found with the optional 6-speed SMG (manual sequential gearbox) that was introduced for 2002.

 BMW X5: Following BMW's trademark characteristics, the X5 was built for "on-road" performance and handling ... and that's what you'll get.
 They knew full well that X5 buyers wouldn't be those looking for off-road rough and tumbling and instead produced an SUV with a classic BMW personality.